Osayeme/Aptos-Move-Bootcamp-Exercises/Exercise 1/Exercise 1.md

 # ANSWERS

 ## SECTION ONE
-1. a. **Scalability**: Handling a large number of transactions in real time can be difficult, leading to delays and increased costs
+1. a. **Scalability**: Handling a large number of transactions in real time can be difficult, leading to delays and increased costs.

    b. **Complexity**: Developing a decentralised game is more complex than a traditional one.
 It involves having in-depth knowledge on blockcahin technology, smart contracts, and the decentralized infrastructure.